dgoldman0/homeless/canaanite.md

 ## Sample Translation Process

-## Sample Translation Process

 ---

-## 4 .
-Making the sentence inclusive — step by step

 Let's begin by selecting a sentence in Standard Hebrew that contains gendered elements and would benefit from neutralization.